nodejs/node-addon-api/doc/async_worker.md

 identifier for the kind of resource that is being provided for diagnostic information exposed by the async_hooks API.

-Returns an AsyncWork instance which can later be queued for execution by calling `Queue`.
+Returns a `Napi::AsyncWork` instance which can later be queued for execution by calling `Queue`.

 ### Constructor

-Creates a new `AsyncWorker`.
+Creates a new `Napi::AsyncWorker`.

 ```cpp
 explicit AsyncWorker(const Function& callback, const char* resource_name, const Object& resource);